Young Curators Preservation Camp

-To register, or for more information please call or email Teresa Lee
+To register or apply for a scholarship, please call or email the museum:

 (502) 776.7678 or email@example.com

 This program is made possible by grants from Louisville Metro Government and LG&E/KU Community Investment Funds.
 The Kentucky Arts Council, the state arts agency, provides operating support to Portland Museum, Inc. with state tax dollars and federal funding from the National Endowment for the Arts.